kimtonyhyun/aux_analysis/docs/preprocessing.md

 ```
 where the last parameter (8, in the above case) is the number of frames to be averaged.
 The function `bin_movie_in_time` then generates a new HDF5 file with `_ti8` appended to the name.

-Important: Do _not_ delete the original, non-time-binned movie.
+__Important: Do not delete the original, non-time-binned movie.__ It is not possible to recover the full temporal resolution from the time-binned movie.